 8. Enjoy the Local Cuisine of Liguria

 Fresh basil pesto is another local specialty — in fact, it was invented here in Liguria.
-And of course, the olives (and olive oil) are everywhere.
-For a really special treat, try trofie, a light brown pasta made from wheat or chestnut flour, with a fresh pesto Genovese.
+And, of course, the olives (and olive oil) are everywhere.
+For an exceptional treat, try trofie, a light brown pasta made from wheat or chestnut flour, with a fresh pesto Genovese (pesto from Genoa).

 And if you happen to find yourself hungry in Corniglia, make a beeline for the Miele di Corniglia — a delicious creamy gelato made with local honey.